Frequently Asked Questions

-A Court Appointed Special Advocate (CASA) volunteer is a specially-trained citizen appointed by the judge to represent a child victim in cases of abuse and neglect.
+A Court Appointed Special Advocate (CASA) volunteer is a specially-trained citizen appointed by a family court judge to represent a child victim in cases of abuse and neglect.

 CASA volunteer advocates receive 30 hours of classroom instruction from program staff, and other professionals in our community.
-After the classroom instruction is complete the volunteer is sworn in by the family court Judge and then concludes the training with a 3-hour courtroom observation that is required before CASA volunteers can take a case.
+After the classroom instruction is complete the volunteer is sworn in by the family court judge.
 Thereafter, volunteers are required to fulfill 12 hours of in-service training per year.

 To prepare a recommendation, the CASA volunteer talks with the child, parents, family members, case managers, school officials, health providers, and others who are knowledgeable about the child’s history.
 The CASA volunteer also reviews all records pertaining to the child – school, medical, case manager reports, and other pertinent documents.

 How does a CASA volunteer differ from a social service caseworker?